MonikaChris/pythonisms/README.md

 get_values() - returns a list of values in order

+print_levels() - returns a string reprsenting the nodes in each level of the BST

+Magic Methods:

 iter - BST's constructed from this class are iterable and can be used with a for in loop and with list comprehension.

-print_levels() - returns a string reprsenting the nodes in each level of the BST
+eq - checks if 2 BST's are equal using == or !=

 ### Run